Cable Manufacturer

 • How do I choose the right RCA cable?

-• Do you need 2 RCA cables for 2 subs?
+• Do I need 2 RCA cables for 2 subs?

 • Does good RCA cable Quality Matter?